History - Society and Culture

 The Koç University Collection of Institutional Memory (KU-CIM) was established in 2016 by Suna Kıraç Library Archives to preserve the history of Koç University since its foundation.

-There are approximately 15000 materials which comprise different type of documents in Ankara State Conservatory Collection (Musiki Muallim Mektebi) which is known as one of the first state conservatory of Republic of Turkey.
+The Collection includes a variety of documents from 1925 - 1956 on Ankara State Conservatory Collection (Musiki Muallim Mektebi) which is known as one of the first state conservatory of Republic of Türkiye.

 VEKAM was established in 1994 within Vehbi Koç Vakfı to organize academic researches on Ankara and to compile every kind of document and data to present to the researches and urban historians.
 In 2014 VEKAM was affiliated to Koç University and advanced its work field and academic missions.